The following information details quality improvement initiatives undertaken by our health plan.

 Continuity and coordination of care between the hospital/urgent care/specialist and the primary care doctor ensures safe and appropriate care and can prevent unnecessary treatments and tests for members.
 Through an annual survey, we monitor how well our providers communicate with each other when treating the same member and identify areas of opportunity.
 In addition, other health care programs and projects (e.g., case management, radiation safety awareness, etc.) measure and work toward improving coordinated care for our members.

 Medical Record Review for Standards

-Primary Care medical records are reviewed and scored against proven record standards.
+Primary care provider medical records are reviewed and scored against proven record standards.
 We work to assist doctors to improve information and conversations in the following areas: body mass index (BMI), health care proxy, cultural needs of patients, assessment of depression in an adolescent record, adult vaccines, and substance-use disorders.

-Whenever a customer contacts us with a concern about the care they received from one of our providers we look into it.
-We review patient medical records to make sure good care was provided and work with doctors and facilities to improve on any concerns we find.
+Whenever a member contacts us with a concern about the care they received from one of our providers, we look into it.
+We review member medical records to make sure good care was provided and work with doctors and facilities to improve on any concerns we find.